Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Introduction

 As one may suspect, many problems, including that illustrated in Figure~\ref{fig:n_monitoring}, violate assumptions \ref{assumption:single_DM} and \ref{assumption:no_forgetting}.
-Indeed, there may be no memory or communication between deciding agents (so they cannot know each other’s decisions) or constraints imposed across the diagram, such as budget limitations or logical conditions (e.g., stating that a given action can only occur if a prerequisite project has been started/completed in the past).
-All of these either violate the assumption that the previous state is ``remembered'' at a later stage or that all information influencing the decision outcome is known when making said decision.
+Indeed, there may be no memory or communication between deciding agents (meaning that they cannot know each other’s decisions) or constraints imposed across the diagram, such as budget limitations or logical conditions (e.g., stating that a given action can only occur if a prerequisite project has been started/completed in the past).
+All of these either violate the assumption that the previous state is ``remembered'' at a later stage or that all information influencing the decision alternatives is known when making said decision.
 These limitations create severe deficiencies in representing real-world problems.

 \citet{lauritzen2001representing} proposed an analytical framework to characterise these \emph{limited memory influence diagrams}.
-In fact, the notion of limited memory can also be used to encompass settings with multiple decision-makers, the limited or absent sharing of information being its defining feature (regardless of whether it is due to lack of memory or communication between decision-makers).
-In any case, the so-called limited-memory influence diagrams are essentially influence diagrams that do not satisfy assumptions \ref{assumption:single_DM} and \ref{assumption:no_forgetting}, but are influence diagrams nevertheless.
-However, not satisfying assumptions \ref{assumption:single_DM} and \ref{assumption:no_forgetting} imposes the requirement of much more sophisticated analysis for designing methods that can extract optimal decisions from these diagrams, involving specialised structures such as junction trees and message passing mechanisms.
+Note that the notion of limited memory can also be used to encompass settings with multiple decision-makers, the limited or absent sharing of information being its defining feature (regardless of whether it is due to lack of memory or communication between decision-makers).
+In any case, limited-memory influence diagrams are essentially influence diagrams that do not satisfy assumptions \ref{assumption:single_DM} and \ref{assumption:no_forgetting}.
+However, the fact that they do not satisfy assumptions \ref{assumption:single_DM} and \ref{assumption:no_forgetting} means that much more sophisticated analysis is required for designing methods that can extract optimal decisions from these diagrams.
+These methods involve specialised structures such as junction trees and message-passing mechanisms.